|

 opportunity to write a few words about the Eagle of the

-Knight, since I just bought one for my collection.
+Knights, since I just bought one for my collection.
 I

 actually bought the Eagle decoration together with a Red